-Reality is a consciousness experiment in linear time to experience emotions.
+Reality is a consciousness Simulation set in linear time to experience emotions.
 Within the matrix of its design all things happen simultaneously, hence there is no past, present or future, but multidimensional experiences souls have simultaneously.

 To view a past life through regression, is to see an experience your soul is having in another reality that perhaps affects the outcome of what it is doing here.
 As a hypnotherapist, people have past life regressions to make sense of their current life and to heal their issues.
 The goal of any past life regression, as unique to the individual person involved rather than something that is part of their collective memory, is to physically verify the information given.

 In a series of books, medium Jane Roberts channeled an entity named Seth on the topic of reincarnation.
 Seth believes that time and space are basically illusions.
 Consistent with this view, Seth argues that only parts of each person's soul incarnate in any specific reality as man is a multidimensional entity simultaneously experiencing in many contexts.

 Many books, documentaries, and films have been created dealing with reincarnation, allowing the average person to believe we have more than one life, one experience, and there is more out there than just this physical reality.

 As science and science fiction merge, topics like the Multiverse allow us to understand the multidimensional nature of our experiences.

 In the Cycles of Time and Illusion